 DAYS 8-9: INNSBRUCK

 Take a short train ride over the Austrian border to the heart of the Tyrolean Alps, Innsbruck.
-This tranquil city nestled in the middle of the mountains will quickly feel like home.
-Take a cable car ride over the beautiful national park area into the Alpine villages dotting the mountainsides.
-Spend an afternoon admiring the Swarovski Crystal Park, and of course, try traditional Austrian schnitzel!
+This tranquil village nestled in the middle of the mountains will quickly feel like home.
+Take a cable car ride up into the mountains and hike through fields of wildflowers to a traditional mountain lodge for lunch.

 DAYS 10-12: INTERLAKEN > ZURICH

 Nestled in the valley between two lakes, Interlaken is a must-see for any visitor to Switzerland!
+First, we’ll grab lunch in Vaduz, the cultural and financial center of Liechtenstein, before heading to Interlaken.
 Our time in this quaint town will be filled with adrenaline-pumping adventure activities.
 Go on a canyoning excursion in the rugged forests and valleys surrounding Interlaken–you’ll slip, slide, swim and climb your way through this exciting track.
 Ride the cable cars up to the mountainside villages and hike through fields of fresh flowers as you explore the traditional Swiss way of life.
-Enjoy cheesy homemade fondue with fresh bread, and have a barbecue dinner served onboard a boat as you cruise around Lake Brienz at twilight!
-Of course, Interlaken is known as the paragliding capital of Switzerland, so you’ll have the opportunity to soar over the mountains and lakes with a professional pilot.
+Enjoy cheesy homemade fondue with fresh bread, and have a sunset dinner served onboard a boat as you cruise around a pristine alpine lake!
+Of course, Interlaken is known as the paragliding capital of Switzerland, so you’ll have the opportunity to soar over the mountains and lakes with a professional pilot.*

-After our time in Interlaken, we’ll head to the glitzy city of Zurich for some last-minute souvenir shopping and an upscale final dinner to celebrate the end of an incredible journey together.
+After our time in Interlaken, we’ll head to the glitzy city of Zurich for some last-minute souvenir shopping, a trip to the world’s largest chocolate museum, and an upscale final dinner to celebrate the end of an incredible journey together.

 DAY 13: RETURN FLIGHT TO THE USA